An official website of the State of Oregon

 You are here:

-Serving on a community advisory council (CAC) helps achieve three important goals — better health, better quality of care and lower costs.
+Serving on a CAC helps achieve three important goals — better health, better quality of care and lower costs.
 CAC members may:

 To join the conversation, contact your local coordinated care organization today.